Scarabol/rock-raiders-web/README.md

 ### Vehicles Milestone (v0.5.0)

-- Fix raider not shown as driver in tunnel scout
 - Introduce waiting lists for vehicles
 - Add pricing for vehicles
 - Auto train raider to man vehicles